ding-lab/hotspot3d/README.md

 HotSpot3D
 ===========

-This 3D proximity tool can be used to identify mutation hotspots from the linear protein sequence and correlates the hotspots with known or potentially interacting domains and mutations.
+This 3D proximity tool can be used to identify mutation hotspots from linear protein sequence and correlate the hotspots with known or potentially interacting domains, mutations, or drugs.
 Mutation-mutation and mutation-drug clusters can also be identified and viewed.

 Usage
 -----